FormulaMonks/tree-select/README.md

 }} />
 ```

+In addition, there are some data attributes that can narrow the styles down:

+* `data-level` on a `valueItem` allows to style value items depending on how deep they were in the tree.

 It is recommended to load the styles using `css-loader` with [modules enabled](https://github.com/webpack-contrib/css-loader/blob/fe4cf7aba6bf67d2403a8d44d0ea010e4c36ba90/README.md#modules).

 The default styles will not be changed without bumping a major version number.